Salem Maritime National Historical Park Redesignation and Boundary Study Act

 Primary Purpose

-Redesignates Salem Maritime National Historic Site as Salem Maritime National Historical Park and authorizes a boundary study for potential expansion.
+Redesignates the Salem Maritime National Historic Site as the Salem Maritime National Historical Park and directs a boundary study for potential expansion to include maritime, coastal defense, and military history sites.

 Policy Domains